11 Best Dog-Friendly Natural Springs in Florida

 Ocala Blue Spring State Park – Ocala, FL

-Ocala Blue Spring State Park
+Ocala Blue Spring State Park is another excellent spot for kayaking, canoeing, fishing, and swimming.

 Homosassa Springs Wildlife State Park – Homosassa Springs, FL